-4. If you have income from a passive activity in box 9, Code B1, enter the income on Schedule E (Form 1040), line 28, column (g).
-However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships on page 5.

-Code B2.
-General partner's net capital gain (loss) from rental real estate activities (for the entire year).
-The net capital gain (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional (defined on page 3) and you materially participated in the activity.
-If the amount is either (a) a loss that is not from a passive activity or (b) a gain, report it on Schedule D (Form 1040), line 12, column (f).
 If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D, line 12, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.
+However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.

 Code B3.
-General partner's 28% rate gain (loss) from rental real estate activities.
-The 28% rate gain (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional (defined on page 3) and you materially participated in the activity.
-If the amount is either (a) a loss that is not from a passive activity or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+General partner's 28% rate gain or (loss) from rental real estate activities.
+The 28% rate gain or (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional and you materially participated in the activity.
+If the amount is either: (a) a loss that is not from a passive activity; or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).

 If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.
+However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.

 Code B4.
 General partner's general credits from rental real estate activities.
-Report the general credits on line 1t of Form 3800.
+Report the general credits on line 1y of Form 3800.
 Unless you were a real estate professional and materially participated in the rental real estate activity, you must also include the general credits on line 3 of Form 3800.

 Code B5.
-General partner's low-income housing credit (for property placed in service after 1989) from rental real estate activities.

-Report the low-income housing credit for property placed in service after 1989 on line 5 of Form 8586.
+General partner's low-income housing credit from rental real estate activities.
+Report the low-income housing credit on line 4 of Form 8586.
 Unless you were a real estate professional and materially participated in the rental real estate activity, the low-income housing credit is a passive activity credit.